Surgical Case Library

 Spleen

-Littoral Cell Angioma of the Spleen
+Littoral Cell Angioma of the Spleen.

-<p><strong><u>Primary vessel tumours are the most common type of non-lymphomatous tumour of the spleen, most o...
+<p style="text-align: justify;"><strong><u>Primary vessel tumours are the most common type of non-lymphomatous...

 Littoral cell angioma is an extremely rare benign vascular tumor of the spleen, with only a few cases reported in the literature.